wix-incubator/auto-version-switch/README.md

   will be called with an error; otherwise, it will be called with undefined.
 Even if the function returned an error, you can continue with your app, because it may be a temporary failure.
 * `options`.
 An object of options.
 The options supported:
   * `iisNodeMode`.
 If `true`, will assume it is running under iisNode and use the iisNode mechanism for auto-version-switching.
+  An alternative to this option is to set the environment variable AUTO_VERSION_SWITCH_IISNODE_MODE to 'true'

 ### `fetchExpectedVersion(callback)`
 This function, which you supply, should call the callback with the expected version.
 This uses the standard node callback signature: